 May Wrap Up: Enterprise Companies, AI & Machine Learning

-Machine learning and artificial intelligence are taking a seat in the conference room, and it turns out they have a lot to say.
+Machine learning and artificial intelligence are taking center stage, and it turns out they have a lot to say.

 These technologies have come a long way in short amount of time.
 It’s expected that their impact will be huge.
 Enterprise companies now face the challenge (or more accurately: the opportunity) to make AI and ML a central part of their strategy.
 But what exactly does that entail?